-> Some browsers will give a connection error if you use port 2096 without the site actually being secured by SSL.
+Some browsers will give a connection error if you use port 2096 without the site being secured by SSL.
 For instance, Google Chrome will assume the address is fraudulent and give you the option to leave.
-However, you can still access Webmail by going into the advanced settings and continuing on to the site.
+However, you can still access Webmail by going into the advanced settings and continuing to the site.

-> If you don’t have SSL attached to your domain name, then using port 2095 is the most logical.
+If you don’t have SSL attached to your domain name, then using port 2095 is the most logical.
 Browsers shouldn’t give an error regarding the security of the site, especially since it’s common for 2095 to be attached to non-SSL protected domains.

 To do this, simply using the following link in your web browser (replace “ggexample.com” with your domain):

 Notice the “http” going along with port 2095.

 If you’re unable to access ports from your browser, you can always access Webmail directly.
 You do this by entering the following in the browser’s address bar (replace “ggexample.com” with your domain):

 In most cases, your email server will be linked to your domain.
 If you have a website ggexample.com, then your email server will most likely be: “webmail.ggexample.com.”

 This is often referred to as a “web proxy address.”
 It should open the Webmail portal linked to your hosting account.

 Some ISPs block specific ports from operating on their network.
 This is to prevent spam and other fraudulent activities.